OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/media-services/media-services-rest-get-started.md

 **Resposta HTTP**

-Se for bem-sucedido, será retornado o seguinte:
+Se for bem-sucedido, a seguir Olá será retornada:

     HTTP/1.1 204 No Content
     ...